cincheo/ini/README.md

 *INI* is a scripting (evaluated) language running on the top of a JVM.
 It aims at providing *a simple, safe and sound way to implement distributed and reactive computations* thanks to functions, processes, events and channels.

-By default, INI uses *Kafka* as a broker.
+By default, INI uses *RabbitMQ* as a broker.

 ## Language Design Philosophy